 First, please make sure you use the proper host hardware that is supported as per README (opens new window).

 openHABian requires a minimum of 1GB of RAM to run well.
-While you can get away with a 512MB box like a RPi0W, you must not run anything other than openHAB itself, in particular do not run memory hogs such as InfluxDB or Grafana.
+While you can get away with 512MB when your box has enough CPU power like a RPi0W2, you must not run anything other than openHAB itself, in particular do not run memory hogs such as InfluxDB or Grafana.

-openHABian requires you to provide direct Internet access.
-Using private IP
+openHABian requires you to provide direct Internet access for the duration of the installation.

-addresses is fine as long as your router properly provides NAT (Network Address
+Using private IP addresses is fine as long as your router properly provides NAT (Network Address Translation) services.

 boot/openhabian.conf file on your new SD card.